 It’s All About Size and Speed

 It’s incredible to think that this problem is caused by just a few tiny connections in the placenta.
-Research has told us that this disease happens slowly, over a long period of time, and that the actual amount of blood transferred from donor, to recipient over 1 day is around 5 millilitres at 29 weeks gestation.
-The average blood transfusion for a 1 kg baby is 15 millilitres.
+Research has told us that this disease happens slowly, over a long period of time, and that the actual amount of blood transferred from donor to recipient over 1 day is around 5 milliliters at 29 weeks gestation.
+The average blood transfusion for a 1 kg baby is 15 milliliters.

 Evolving Staging Systems